 In principle, container gardening is not particularly hard.
 After all, you really need only four things: a container, plants, soil, and water.
 On the surface, it is not that different from gardening in a typical landscape garden bed.
 Many of the same flowers and vegetables common in a garden can also be grown in containers.
-However, there are some unique considerations when you begin container gardening if you want to keep your plants alive and looking their best.
+There are, however, some unique considerations when you begin container gardening if you want to keep your plants alive and looking their best.

 The following list summarized... the important things to know about container gardening and offers article links for learning more about these subjects.

 01 of 05

 There are many reasons why container gardening might make sense for you, including: